AdaCore/training_material/courses/fundamentals_of_ada/020_declarations.rst

   .. container:: latex_environment footnotesize

    What output does the following code produce?
-(Assume :code:`Print` prints the current value of it's argument)
+(Assume :code:`Print` prints the current value of its argument)

    .. code:: Ada